-- Please always bring your name card to class. - The in-class quizzes will cover lectures, study questions, and readings.
+- The in-class quizzes will cover lectures, study questions, and readings.
 They only cover material since the previous quiz, so they're not cumulative.
 Each quiz will take 25 minutes. - Missing quizzes.
 Since I drop your lowest quiz grade, it's no problem to miss one quiz for any reason, including a job interview, broken alarm clock, bad hair day, etc. For that same reason, I will not offer make-up quizzes except in the event of grave illness or family emergency.
 You should plan on sitting for all four quizzes.
 "Stuff" happens, and I don't want you to get an LT just because you planned to miss one quiz but ended up missing two.
 This has happened! - The quizzes and projects may cover material from outside of lectures.
 I do this because we don't have enough time in lecture to cover everything you need to learn, and I have faith in your ability to learn some material on your own.
 Of course, the TAs and I are here to help you if you get stuck on this additional material. - Your participation grade depends on both the quantity and quality of participation.
-The grade mainly depends on what you do inside the classroom, but putting high-quality posts and comments on Piazza is one small way to help your participation grade (details above). - Due to Covid, I have decided to give every student access to recordings of every lecture.
+The grade mainly depends on what you do inside the classroom, but putting high-quality posts and comments on Piazza is one small way to help your participation grade (details above).
+Using your name card will also help your participation grade, and it will also help everyone get to know each other. - Due to Covid, I have decided to give every student access to recordings of every lecture.
 You'll find these on Canvas under Course Recordings. - Re-grade policy: You have one week from the date on which the assignment or quiz is handed back to submit a written appeal.
 Please hand the typed appeal to the receptionist in the finance department on the second floor of SHDH.
 We will then re-grade the entire assignment/quiz, and as a result your score may go up or down.
 We will not re-grade parts of quizzes written in pencil. - Cheating.
 By enrolling in this course, you are explicitly agreeing to abide by the Student Code of Conduct.
 If there is any doubt as to whether or not your actions constitute cheating, please ask me. - Cheat sheet.
-The quizzes are closed book although I'll allow one page (one-sided) cheat sheet.
-I expect you to memorize a small number of fundamental facts brought up in class as I believe they will help you in your careers. - In the second half of the semester, I will let students who want to boost their grade lead a ten minute class discussion on relevant news articles.
-If interested, please reach out after class or by email for more details.
+The quizzes are closed book, although I'll provide a cheat sheet for you on some of the quizzes.
+You are not allowed to bring your own cheat sheet.
+Don't worry, you won't have to do much if any rote memorization to prepare for quizzes.